-Retail and commerce always seem to be on the front line of change when new technologies arise.
-The advent of efficient mail brought about the first mail-order catalogs.
+Retail and commerce always seem to be on the front line of change when technologies arise.
+The advent of efficient mail brought about the mail-order catalogs.
 The widespread use of telephones gave rise to phone orders.
 The internet accelerated the pace of e-commerce, and mobile phones have made always-on commerce a reality.

 Artificial intelligence is now making significant changes to the way people buy and sell online, and there is no doubt we're experiencing the next wave of transformation enabled by cognitive technologies